Leading The Way

-Mike Jellen, President & Chief Sales Officer of Velodyne LiDAR, Inc. is a seasoned industrial automation executive with extensive global growth and manufacturing experience.
-As President and CSO, Jellen is responsible for overseeing all daily sales business operations of Velodyne.
+Mike Jellen, President & Chief Commercial Officer of Velodyne LiDAR, Inc. is a seasoned industrial automation executive with extensive global growth and manufacturing experience.
+As President and CCO, Jellen is responsible for overseeing all daily sales business operations of Velodyne.

 Jellen has over a twenty year history in robotics software and automation business, which supports his drive for deep understanding of autonomous vehicle customer requirements.
 With his attention to growth and rigorous business process improvement, Jellen has accelerated Velodyne, from a market leading innovator with recognized customers worldwide, to a sophisticated organization known for industry-leading business practices.

 Jellen earned a BSEE in electrical engineering from Marquette University and an MBA from Boston University and specializes in business and engineering executive leadership in the US, EU, China, Japan and Korea.
 Jellen served most recently as Vice President of Adept Technology, Pleasanton, Calif., a leader in robotics and vision technology.
 Prior to Adept, Jellen worked 10 years with Danaher Corporation in successive roles of increasing responsibility, including Vice President & General Manager, Vehicle Systems Business in Stockholm, Sweden.
 As GM, Jellen oversaw a $100 million business with sales, marketing, R&D and operations in the U.S., the European Union and China.
 Earlier posts within Danaher included Vice President, Asia; Vice President, Strategic Accounts and Controls; and General Manager, Technology Business.